This is the eighth of twelve steps in Monbourquette’s forgiveness. How do you keep relationships open in your family?

 So injuries don’t have to be the end, they can be the beginning of a new road.

-Those who deal with injuries in a good way recognize three steps in the processing: the morning, building a better knowledge or deeper understanding, and finally moving on with your life, building a new project.
+Those who deal with injuries in a good way recognize three steps in the processing.
+The first step is mourning.
+Next, they focus on building a better knowledge or deeper understanding.
+Finally, they move on with their lives by building a new project.

 First of all, there is mourning for the injustice suffered.
 This grief is, of course, directly proportional to the depth of the injury.
 Sometimes we tend to ignore certain injuries because they are ‘small’ or ‘just part of life’.